Instruction for Authors

 TIGG is an international, bilingual journal covering the fields of glycoscience and glycotechnology; it is issued bimonthly.
 TIGG is the official journal of the Japanese Society of Carbohydrate Research.

 MINIREVIEWS describe the recent progress in the fields of glycoscience and glycotechnology.
 Articles should not necessarily present a thorough review, but rather a reflection of the author’s idea.
 This includes what he/she thought during the research, what he/she considers important, what he/she believes is a new concept, etc. Suggestions are always welcome in the form of a one-page synopsis (double spaced) addressed to the editor-in-chief.
-The articles can be 10 to 25 pages long (typed and double spaced), including tables, ﬁgures, and references.
+The manuscript can be 2 to 5 pages long (template used), including tables, figures, references and author affiliation.
 An abstract of not more than 200 words and 5 key words should also be provided.

 GLYCODEBUTS introduce distinguished Ph.D. theses or outstanding works of young scientists from all over the world in the field of glycosciences and glycotechnologies.
-The text should be 3 to 7 pages long (typed and double spaced), including tables, ﬁgures, and references.
+The manuscript can be 2 to 3 pages long (template used), including tables, figures, references and author affiliation.

 GLYCOFORUM is for our readers who wish to submit their comments on scientiﬁc or social matters related to FCCA.